 Undergone laser eye surgery and have been left with an unwanted side effect or deterioration

 Suffered symptoms that you were not advised about

 There has been a failure to refer you to an appropriate specialist

 You may be eligible for a claim for compensation.

-Our medical negligence solicitors in offices across Essex and London have been instrumental in bringing many laser eye surgery claims to a successful resolution.
+Our medical negligence solicitors have been instrumental in bringing many laser eye surgery claims to a successful resolution.

 Cataracts are clouding of the eye which prevents light getting through and can cause partial or complete loss of vision.
 Symptoms include blurred and cloudy vision and difficulty in identifying differences in shadows, colours and contours.